rust-console/gba/book/src/01-limitations/03-volatile_destination.md

 # Volatile Destination

+TODO: replace all this one "the rant" is finalized

 There's a reasonable chance that you've never heard of `volatile` before, so what's that?
 Well, it's a term that can be used in more than one context, but basically it means "get your grubby mitts off my stuff you over-eager compiler".